Book Online Consultation

 1. Lack of public knowledge of the disease

-2. Lack of knowledge of the disease amongst healthcare professionals
+2. Lack of knowledge of the disease among healthcare professionals

 3. Lack of easily accessible testing